What is email marketing, and where did it begin?

 - Get permission.
 Everyone on your list should have opted in to receive emails from you, and their permission should be express and verifiable.
 If you use one of our signup form options, we track this permission for you.
 This is now law!

 - Include an unsubscribe link.
 All SwiftERM emails have this option.
 In the US Federal anti-spam laws require you to give people a way to unsubscribe from your list in every campaign you send.
+In the EU under GDPR Regs, inc post-Brexit UK, this is a legal stipulation.

 I’m ready for email marketing, but which platform should I use?